samirparhi-dev/Assignment/Scnario-2/solution2.md

       }
     },
 ```
-* f.
-Create a parameter file to access the key value:
+* Create a parameter file to access the key value:

 Example :